alexisvalentino/ai-horoscope-agent/README.md

 </ol>

 ## License
-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License - a free, copyleft license for software and other kinds of works.

 ## Acknowledgments
 <ul>